 - Wipe your comb on a paper towel after each swipe through the hair.

-- If you're wondering how long to comb for lice – keep combing each section until you are not getting any eggs or bugs on the paper towel after several swipes.
+- If you're wondering how long to comb for lice – you need to keep combing out each section until you are not seeing anything on the paper towel after several swipes.

 Step 5 – Repeat

-- Keep checking for a few weeks!
+- Keep checking your child for a few weeks!
 There may still be nits too underdeveloped to see.

-- Combing every few days (or at least once a week) will help ensure nothing recurs.
+- Combing every few days will help ensure nothing recurs.

 Step 6 – Check Everyone’s Head in Your House

-- Lice spread among family members long before symptoms start so don't wait!
+- Lice spread from one child to other family members long before symptoms start so don't wait!